Thomas Harman: Life

-He was the grandson of Henry Harman, clerk of the crown under Henry VII, who obtained about 1480 the estates of Ellam and Maystreet in Kent.
+He was the grandson of Henry Harman, clerk of the crown under Henry VII, who obtained, around 1480, the estates of Ellam and Maystreet in Kent.
 Thomas's father, William Harman, added to these estates the manor of Mayton or Maxton in the same county.
 As his father's heir, Thomas inherited all this property, and lived at Crayford, Kent, continuously from 1547.
 That he was a member of the gentry is evidenced by the coat of arms stamped on his pewter plate and he appears to have been a local Commissioner of the Peace.
-As a magistrate he was responsible for implementing the new laws against beggary enacted by Henry VIII.
-He writes that he was 'a poore gentleman,' detained in the country by ill-health.
-He found some recreation in questioning the vagrants who begged at his door as to their modes of life, and paid frequent visits to London with the object of corroborating his information.
+As a magistrate, he was responsible for implementing the new laws against beggary enacted by Henry VIII.
+He writes that he was "a poore gentleman", detained in the country by ill-health.
+He found some recreation in questioning the vagrants who begged at his door as to their modes of life and paid frequent visits to London with the object of corroborating his information.
 He thus acquired a unique knowledge of the habits of thieves and beggars.
-Occasionally his indignation was so roused by the deception practised by those whom he interrogated at his own door that he took their licenses from them and confiscated their money, distributing it among the honest poor of his neighbourhood.
+Occasionally, his indignation was so roused by the deception practised by those whom he interrogated at his own door that he took their licenses from them and confiscated their money, distributing it among the honest poor of his neighbourhood.

-In 1554 and 1555 Harman was appointed to the Commission of Sewers for Kent, which was responsible for the River Thames from Ravensbourne to Gravesend bridge.
+In 1554 and 1555, Harman was appointed to the Commission of Sewers for Kent, which was responsible for the River Thames from Ravensbourne to Gravesend bridge.